 You are under no obligation to provide information for equal opportunities monitoring purposes and there are no consequences for your application if you choose not to provide such information.

 It’s fantastic that you’d like to find out more about volunteering at St Mungo’s.
 As an Outreach Volunteer you will be assisting outreach workers to carry out shifts, adding vital capacity to the team, and enabling us to engage with more rough sleepers that have been referred both via StreetLink and those already known to the team.
-Our Outreach Volunteers work with the outreach worker and support with navigation, client assessments, note taking and recording the contacts on CHAIN (database used for recording of contacts with rough sleepers).
+Our Outreach Volunteers work with the outreach worker and support with navigation, client assessments, note taking and recording

 Can’t see an opportunity you’re interested in?